Download PDF

 Cloud NGFW for AWS Security Profiles

-Cloud NGFW uses your rulestack definitions to protect your VPC traffic by a two-step
+Cloud NGFW uses your rulestack definitions to protect your VPC traffic by a

-and DDOS attacks.
+spyware, and DDoS attacks.

 IPS and Spyware Threat Protection

-- IPS Vulnerability—(enabled by default and preconfigured based on best practices) an Intrusion Prevention System (IPS) vulnerability profile stop attempts to exploit system flaws or gain unauthorized access to systems.
-While Anti-Spyware profiles help identify infected hosts as traffic leaves the network, IPS Vulnerability profiles protect against threats entering the network.
+- IPS Vulnerability—(enabled by default and preconfigured based on best practices) an intrusion prevention system (IPS) vulnerability profile stop attempts to exploit system flaws or gain unauthorized access to systems.
+While antispyware profiles help identify infected hosts as traffic leaves the network, IPS Vulnerability profiles protect against threats entering the network.
 For example, Vulnerability Protection profiles help protect against buffer overflows, illegal code execution, and other attempts to exploit system vulnerabilities.
 The default Vulnerability Protection profile protects clients and servers from all known critical, high, and medium-severity threats.The following table describes the default best practice IPS Vulnerability configuration.Signature SeverityActionCriticalReset BothHighReset BothMediumReset BothInformationalDefaultLowDefault

-- Anti-Spyware—(enabled by default and preconfigured based on best practices) an anti-spyware profile blocks spyware on compromised hosts from trying to phone-home or beacon out to external command-and-control (C2) servers, allowing you to detect malicious traffic leaving the network from infected clients.The following table describes the default best practice anti-spyware configuration.Signature SeverityActionCriticalReset BothHighReset BothMediumReset BothInformationalDefaultLowDefault
+- Antispyware—(enabled by default and preconfigured based on best practices) an antispyware profile blocks spyware on compromised hosts from trying to phone-home or beacon out to external command and control (C2) servers, allowing you to detect malicious traffic leaving the network from infected clients.The following table describes the default best practice antispyware configuration.Signature SeverityActionCriticalReset BothHighReset BothMediumReset BothInformationalDefaultLowDefault

 categories.
 These signatures are continuously updated on your NGFWs.